microsoft/hands-on-lab-serverless/docs/workshop.md

 Welcome to this Azure Serverless Workshop.
 You'll be experimenting with Azure Serverless services in multiple labs to achieve a real world scenario.
 Don't worry, even if the challenges will increase in difficulty, this is a step by step lab, you will be guided through the whole process.

 During this workshop you will have the instructions to complete each steps.
-It is recommended to search for the answers in provided resources and links before looking at the solutions placed under the 'Toggle solution' panel.
+It is recommended to search for the answers in provided resources and links before looking at the solutions placed under the '📚 Toggle solution' panel.

 <div class="warning" data-title="🚀 2 hours version">